javalikescript/lha/extensions/zwave-js-ws/readme.md

 ## Prerequisites

-ZWave-JS-UI must be available.
+ZWave-JS must be available.

-It is recommended to use Docker to run the ZWave-JS-UI server.
+It is recommended to use Docker to run the [Z-Wave JS UI](https://github.com/zwave-js/zwave-js-ui) server.

 ### Docker